Master of Science in Dietetics

 Graduates demonstrate initiative, time-management, and leadership skills

-- 25% of graduates will demonstrate leadership by securing a position involving management responsibilities or assuming leadership roles in local, state, or national dietetic associations, practice groups, or other professional groups or associations within the first year after program completion.
+- At least 25% of graduates will demonstrate leadership by securing a position involving management responsibilities or assuming leadership roles in local, state, or national dietetic associations, practice groups, or other professional groups or associations within the first year after program completion.

 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995.